 What we can deduce from this is, there is a market saturated with individuals and indeed project managers who are truly ‘struggling’ when it comes to managing organizational projects.

-I guess it would be easier if there were a magic wand that you could wave in the air, and it magically makes all your projects better but that can only happen in Hogwarts and we are a couple of Harry Potter movies away from that reality.
+I guess it would be easier if there were a magic wand that you could wave in the air, and it would make all your projects better but that can only happen in Hogwarts and we are a couple of Harry Potter movies away from that reality.

-Knowing what Project Management means, and who is regarded as a Project Manager is pertinent to understanding the idea of Great Project Management.
+Knowing what Project Management means, and who a Project Manager is is pertinent to understanding the idea of Great Project Management.

 Project Management according to Project Management Institute (PMI), ‘is the application of knowledge, skills, tools, and techniques to project activities to meet the project requirements.’